CloudsDocker/cloudsdocker.github.io/source/_posts/2019-08-25-AWS-Certificate.md

 #### KMS
 Manage keys used for encrypted DB instances using the AWS KMS.
 KMS encryption keys are specific to the region that they are created in.

+# BYOIP
+You can bring part or all of your public IPv4 address range from your on-premises network to your AWS account.
+You continue to own the address range, but AWS advertises it on the Internet.
+After you bring the address range to AWS, it appears in your account as an address pool.
+You can create an Elastic IP address from your address pool and use it with your AWS resources, such as EC2 instances, NAT gateways, and Network Load Balancers.
+This is also called "Bring Your Own IP Addresses (BYOIP)".

+To ensure that only you can bring your address range to your AWS account, you must authorize Amazon to advertise the address range and provide proof that you own the address range.

+A Route Origin Authorization (ROA) is a document that you can create through your Regional internet registry (RIR), such as the American Registry for Internet Numbers (ARIN) or Réseaux IP Européens Network Coordination Centre (RIPE).
+It contains the address range, the ASNs that are allowed to advertise the address range, and an expiration date.
+Hence, Option 3 is the correct answer.

+The ROA authorizes Amazon to advertise an address range under a specific AS number.
+However, it does not authorize your AWS account to bring the address range to AWS.
+To authorize your AWS account to bring an address range to AWS, you must publish a self-signed X509 certificate in the RDAP remarks for the address range.
+The certificate contains a public key, which AWS uses to verify the authorization-context signature that you provide.
+You should keep your private key secure and use it to sign the authorization-context message.

+Option 1 is incorrect because you cannot map the IP address of your on-premises network, which you are migrating to AWS, to an EIP address of your VPC.
+To satisfy the requirement, you must authorize Amazon to advertise the address range that you own.

+Option 2 is incorrect because the IP match condition in CloudFront is primarily used in allowing or blocking the incoming web requests based on the IP addresses that the requests originate from.
+This is the opposite of what is being asked in the scenario, where you have to migrate your suite of applications from your on-premises network and advertise the address range that you own in your VPC.

+Option 4 is incorrect because you don't need to submit an AWS request in order to do this.
+You can simply create a Route Origin Authorization (ROA) then once done, provision and advertise your whitelisted IP address range to your AWS account.

 # Q&A

 -  Lambda would time out after 15 minutes (2000*3=6000 seconds = 100 minutes).
 Glue is for performing ETL, but cannot run custom Python scripts.
 Kinesis Streams is for real time data (here we are in a batch setup), RDS could be used to run SQL queries on the data, but no Python script.
 The correct answer is EC2